Métis Nation of Ontario: R. v. Powley (2003)

 The Métis Nation of Ontario was formed in 1993, along with associations in other provinces and territories, to provide a political platform for Métis in Ontario.
-This was first tested in 2003 in the R. vs. Powley (2003) Supreme Court of Canada ruling that recognized the Métis as Indigenous people with rights to hunt and fish in accordance with their traditional lifestyles and developed a test of Métis identity now known as the "Powley test".
+This was first tested in 2003 in the R v Powley (2003) Supreme Court of Canada ruling that recognized the Métis as Indigenous people with rights to hunt and fish in accordance with their traditional lifestyles and developed a test of Métis identity now known as the "Powley test".
 Prior to this Powley ruling, and following years of extensive consultations, discussions, and debates, the Governing Members of the Métis National Council (MNC), including the Métis Nation of Ontario (MNO), unanimously adopted the National Definition for Citizenship within the Métis Nation at the MNC General Assembly (AGA) in September 2002.
-The definition states that “Métis” means a person who self-identifies as Métis, is of historic Métis Nation ancestry, is distinct from other Aboriginal Peoples, and is accepted by the Métis Nation.
+The definition states that "Métis" means a person who self-identifies as Métis, is of historic Métis Nation ancestry, is distinct from other Aboriginal Peoples, and is accepted by the Métis Nation.
 The Powley ruling aligns with this national definition adopted by the MNC.

 This case involved two members of the Sault Ste.
 Marie Métis community facing hunting violation charges under the Ontario Game and Fish Act.
-In Powley, the Court clarified that Section 35 recognizes that the Métis are a “distinctive rights-bearing peoples whose own integral practices are entitled to constitutional protection under s.
-35(1)” and reflecting the Métis peoples post-contact ethnogenesis, the Court rejected the argument that Métis rights must find their origins in pre-contact practices of the Métis peoples’ First Nations ancestors.
+In Powley, the Court clarified that Section 35 recognizes that the Métis are a "distinctive rights-bearing peoples whose own integral practices are entitled to constitutional protection under s.
+35(1)" and reflecting the Métis peoples post-contact ethnogenesis, the Court rejected the argument that Métis rights must find their origins in pre-contact practices of the Métis peoples' First Nations ancestors.

-The Court was also clear that “[t]he term ‘Métis” in s.
-35 does not encompass all individuals with mixed Indian and European heritage; rather, it refers to distinctive peoples who, in addition to their mixed ancestry, developed their own customs, way of life, and recognizable group identity separate from their Indian or Inuit and European forebears.”
+The Court was also clear that "[t]he term 'Métis' in s.
+35 does not encompass all individuals with mixed Indian and European heritage; rather, it refers to distinctive peoples who, in addition to their mixed ancestry, developed their own customs, way of life, and recognizable group identity separate from their Indian or Inuit and European forebears."

 Building on this, the Court also outlined criteria to identify Métis persons for the purpose of claiming Section 35 Métis rights.
 In a historic win for the Powleys, Métis Nation of Ontario, and the Métis people more broadly, the Supreme Court not only cleared the Powleys but also established a landmark legal precedent, affirmed the historic and contemporary existence of the Sault Ste.
 Marie Métis community, and established the framework for identifying Métis communities in other areas of the province as well as other parts of Canada.